eseidel/space_traders/crates/plan/README.md

+OK, assume we're running all of our business logic in Dart.
+The big thing blocking our transition to multi-process is moving all networking to a separate process.

+We probably don't even have to fix timeouts at first, just inject our own Client which talks through our db instead and inserts an extra priority header?

+A more advanced version might be to move away from the Client API and make DB calls directly without the timeout risk?

+In order to run the Dart code in a second process we need to get rid of all file access and networking.

+In order to pass additional values through the Api calls, each ship will need its own "context" object, and separate Api object.

 # New CLI

 This is a re-write of my Dart cli, except now in Rust on top of a new